Retiring with IPERS in Iowa: Rule of 88, Payout Options & Taxes

 2. IPERS and 403(b) or 457 Planning

-Even with a strong pension, many IPERS employees and/or there spouses have accumulated meaningful assets in a 403(b), 457, or 401(k).
+Even with a strong pension, many IPERS employees and/or their spouses have accumulated meaningful assets in a 403(b), 457, or 401(k).
 These can help:

 • Cover early retirement years before Social Security